wizardstechnologies/rest-api-bundle/README.md

 ```

 # Usage
+Create a REST API the easy and configurable way !

+This bundle ease the use of wizard's php rest api, and provide some extra goodies for symfony:
-It provides a subscriber to serialize your responses to jsonapi, and
+- a subscriber to automatically serialize your responses
+- a subscriber to automatically serialize your exceptions
-a paramconverter to inject psr7 requests
+- a paramconverter to inject PSR-7 requests in your controllers
+- a multi-part exception to easily serialize multiple errors (such as the one from forms)
+- a controller trait that helps on serializing input data from json and jsonapi

 # Further Documentation
 Have a look at http://github.com/wizardstechnologies/php-rest-api

 # TODO
-- (MUST) Provide configuration options to use the implementation of your choiche (ORM, ODM, ...)
+- (MUST) Implement ODM